 Stoll Vaughan is a singer-songwriter from Lexington, Kentucky.
 He is the great-nephew of United States Senator John Sherman Cooper.
 Vaughan began his professional music career as guitar player for the Indiana band Chamberlain.
-1 He briefly attended the Interlochen Arts Academy in Interlochen, Michigan.
+He attended the Interlochen Arts Academy in Interlochen, Michigan.

 Vaughan has toured through much of the United States as well as Europe.
 In the Netherlands, his debut album was named one of "Alternative Country's Top Ten Records of the Year."
 He has toured with John Mellencamp and John Fogerty's 'Words and Music' tour, Farm Aid, Def Leppard, Journey, Shooter Jennings, Marty Stuart, Robert Earl Keen, James McMurtry, and Don Williams.

 Vaughan's first two CD releases Love Like a Mule, and Hold On Through Sleep and Dreams both landed in the Top 10 of the Americana Music Charts.